 According to IRS regulation "tenant income is calculated in a manner consistent with the determination of annual income under Section 8 of the U.S. Housing Act of 1937."
 [Treas.
 Reg. §1.42-5(b)(1)(vii)] RIHousing is aware that some LIHTC professionals and state LIHTC agencies have developed very restrictive calculation methodologies that are more stringent than the Section 8 program requires.
 While viewed as more "conservative," these methods are not consistent with Section 8 rules.
 RIHousing only requires compliance with the regulation and does not add additional rules that could exclude otherwise eligible households.
 Some of these non-HUD methodologies include using the highest in a range of hours supplied by an employer or basing income determinations on the HIGHER of information provided by the employer and a calculation of annual income based on year-to-date information.
 Generally, HUD would use the average of the hours given and use anticipated information supplied by the employer.
 It is understood that the use of non-HUD methodologies is often required by investor/owners.
-While RIHousing does not forbid these methodologies, it does not feel it is in the best interest of the program to exclude households that qualify based on Section 8 methodologies but do not qualify based on more conservative methods.
+While RIHousing does not forbid these methodologies, it does not feel it is in the best interest of the program to exclude households.
 RIHousing will not find an owner/agent who uses averages in a range or other basic HUD methodology to be out of compliance if a household is qualified by the owner/agent using HUD methods, even if another method would determine the household to be over-income.
 Of course, as a matter of Fair Housing, the approach used by an owner/agent must be consistently applied for each household in the development.